Fact-checked

 Differential diagnosis

-Differential diagnosis involves three main areas:
+Differential diagnostics involves three main areas:

 • differentiation of spice poisoning from neurological and cardiovascular pathologies;